 - Monday is the busiest day at the Louvre Museum so you may want to schedule your visit for a different day if possible.

 - If you purchase a timed-entry ticket to the Eiffel Tower, you can save yourself hours of waiting in line just to buy tickets (if they are even available.)
-Ticket sales usually open up 90 days in advance and do sell out quickly during high season.
+Ticket sales usually open up 90 days in advance and do sell out quickly during the high season.

 - Even though children are free at museums, you may need to show ID to prove their age so always carry a copy of their passport.

 - If you will be visiting many museums within a 2-4 day time period, it may make sense to invest in the Paris Museum Pass.
-You can buy these online and save it to your smartphone or print it out online.
+You can buy these online and save them to your smartphone or print it out online.
 This is the best option so that you have the code you need to reserve a timed-entry ticket for free at museums that take the Paris Museum Pass but require an advance ticket purchase.

 - Be prepared to go through security at all major attractions and avoid carrying any large bags or things like penknives.